 Which silicones are bad for hair?

 Which silicones are bad for hair is a question that you might be wondering right now.
 The answer to this question is silicones that are not water-soluble, for example, dimethicone and amodimethicone.
+The rest of this article focuses on two types of sillicones, we answer the questions: "Is dimethicone bad for hair?" and "Is amodimethicone bad for hair?.

 Is dimethicone bad for hair?

 Dimethicone is fine to use as an ingredient in your hair care and styling products.
-However, avoid the overuse of such products and do not overload your hair with them, because it would then not promote the health of your scalp and hair.
+However, avoid the overuse of such products and do not overload your hair with them, because it would not promote the health of your scalp and hair.

 The use of dimethicone and hair loss are also associated with each other.
 However, the issue of dimethicone hair loss is more related to the long-term damage that it may cause to your hair.